 Are you planning to take the GRE test next year?
 The GRE or the General Exam test has two test formats.
 The GRE General Test and GRE Subject Test.
-Both the exams have a different syllabus as the test format is different as well.
+Both the exams have different syllabus as the test format is different as well.
 For more specific courses, a Subject Test might be required by the college, as it focuses on judging the candidate’s expertise in specific fields.

 The test is organised and administered by Education Testing Services (ETS).
 GRE is conducted in offline mode three times a year and in online mode throughout the year.

 Basically, the GRE is a test taken by students all over the world who are seeking admission into Masters programs in various fields in universities of the US and other countries across the world.
 It is also available at more than 1,000 centres in more than 160 countries.

 EDUopinions has done some research and we’re here to tell you on what dates you can take this test in the near future.
-EDUopinions is an online platform where you can read real, verified student reviews about universities from all over the world as well as get free information about them.
+EDUopinions is a unique platform where you can read real, verified student reviews about universities from all over the world as well as get free information about them.

 Basically, the GRE intends to test a candidates’ verbal reasoning, quantitative reasoning, analytical writing, and critical thinking skills.
 The candidate can take the test over 5 times in 12 months.
 And the score itself is valid over 5 years.

 The registration process is simple and the candidates can register for the GRE General Test either online on the official website or via phone.
 The fees range between US $205 – $230 depending upon the region a candidate is registering from.

 Unfortunately, there’s only one GRE paper-delivered test remaining for next year on 2nd February 2019.
 The last day to register for this test is 28th December 2018.
 The scores will be available online the day after the exam.
 Visit the website to find out more information tailored specifically to your own needs e.g. location.